aarosmit/tasker-tasks/README.md

 # My Tasker projects

-Please feel free to use and modify any of these tasks as you see fit!
+Please feel free to use and modify any of these projects as you see fit!
 If you find a bug, please [submit an issue in this repository](https://github.com/aarosmit/tasker-tasks/issues).
-If you make a task better, [submit an issue](https://github.com/aarosmit/tasker-tasks/issues) and I can try to incorporate your changes!
+If you make a project better, [submit an issue](https://github.com/aarosmit/tasker-tasks/issues) and I can try to incorporate your changes!

 **Downloads are available on the [Releases page](https://github.com/aarosmit/tasker-tasks/releases) or through the TaskerNet links below!**